 We are honored to have Rev. Dr. Starsky Wilson as keynote speaker for the summit.
 Rev. Dr. Starsky Wilson is a pastor, philanthropist and activist, current president & CEO of Deaconess Foundation and incoming president and CEO of the Children’s Defense Fund.
 Rev. Dr. Wilson is a national thought leader in racial justice, community organizing, and movement building.

-Thanks to the generous support of Maxine Clark and Bob Fox, registration for the Summit is free for all attendees.
+Thanks to the generous support of Maxine Clark and Bob Fox and the Deaconess Foundation., registration for the Summit is free for all attendees.

 Click here to see a full list of our sponsors for the Racial Equity Summit.